 Dispose of the materials as you were shown by your healthcare provider.

 Wash your hands well.

 Medicine that comes in a container for a single dose should be used only 1 time.
 If you use it a second time, it may have germs that can cause infections.
 These infections usually affect the skin and soft tissues.
 But some infections can affect the brain, spinal cord, or heart.
-Sharing another person's used needles or medicines can cause other infections such as hepatitis B and hepatitis C.
+Sharing another person's used needles or medicines can cause other infections, such as hepatitis B, hepatitis C, and HIV.

 Follow up with your healthcare provider, or as advised.